-Segment Total number of training and awareness programmed held Topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programme Board of Directors Code of Conduct is an anr nual declaration taken from 100% Key Management Personnel maintaining highest standard for the Company.
-In terms Directors must act within th conferred upon them and wi informed decisions and polici ne Directors that helps remind them the importance of naintaining highest standards of ethical business conduct or the Company.
-In terms of the Code of Conduct, irectors must act within the guidelines of the authority onferred upon them and with a duty to make and enact offormed decisions and policies in the best interests of the ompany and its shareholders and stakeholders.
-Employees other than BoD and KMP following the highest stand integrity and ethics across compliance and awareness trained in the following polic Harassment 2.
+Segment Total number of training and awareness programmed held Topics / principles covered under the training and its impact %age of persons in respective category covered by the awareness programme Board of Directors Code of Conduct is an anr nual declaration taken from 100% Key Management Personnel the Directors that helps rem maintaining highest standard for the Company.
+In terms Directors must act within th conferred upon them and wi informed decisions and polici Company and its shareholde Employees other than BoD and KMP following the highest stand integrity and ethics across compliance and awareness trained in the following polic Harassment 2.
 Code of Co e: We are committed to dards of business conduct, our locations.
-As a part of program, all employees are ties: - 1.
-Prevention of Sexual induct which includes anti- loyee well-being, promotion 96%
+As a part of program, all employees are cies: - 1.
+Prevention of Sexual anduct which includes anti- loyee well-being, promotion 97%

-2. Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year:
+2. Details of fines / penalties /punishment/ award/ compounding fees/ settlement amount paid in proceedings (by the entity or by directors / KMPs) with regulators/ law enforcement agencies/ judicial institutions, in the financial year, year, in the following format (Note: the entity shall make disclosures on the basis of materiality as specified in Regulation 30 of SEBI (Listing Obligations and Disclosure Obligations) Regulations, 2015 and as disclosed on the entity's website):